Monte Incudine massif

-The Monte Incudine massif (Massif du Monte Incudine) is a chain of mountains in the south of the island of Corsica, France.
+The Monte Incudine massif (Massif du Monte Incudine) is a chain of mountains located in the south region of the island of Corsica, France.

-It takes its name from Monte Incudine, the highest peak.
+It takes its name from Monte Incudine, which is the highest peak.

 Location

 The Monte Incudine massif is the southernmost of the four largest blocks of mountains in Corsica, the others being (from north to south), the Monte Cinto massif, monte Rotondo massif and Monte Renoso massif.